thisiswisy/v0rtex-injector/README.md

 - more iPads

 THERE'S NO IPA YET AND WON'T BE TILL EVERYTHING IS FIXED PROPERLY!
-NON-DEVS: DO NOT USE BETA 7
+NON-DEVS: DO NOT USE BETA 7 IF YOU USE BETA 7 DO NOT REINSTALL/REMOVE Cydia Substrate!
+IT *MAY* BREAK ALL OF YOUR TWEAKS If you did that and tweaks stopped working, run this via SSH:
+    rm /Library/MobileSubstrate/DynamicLibraries && mv /var/stash/*/*/DynamicLibraries /Library/MobileSubstrate/DynamicLibraries
+Respringing via Cydia will unload all of your tweaks

 -----------------------------------
 NEW IN BETA 6: